Coal & Carbon Intensity

 Historically, the City of Boulder has used eGRID data (regional carbon intensity information produced by the EPA) to calculate Xcel’s carbon intensity, because it is updated regularly based on data sets supplied directly by utilities to EIA and FERC.
 The eGRID factor for the Rocky Mountain region, which includes Colorado and parts of Kansas and Wyoming, is consistently the highest or second-highest carbon intensity in lbs/MWh in the country.

 The city also looks to data provided by Xcel Energy directly and analyzed by other entities.
 Xcel’s 2013 Corporate Responsibility Report shows that PSCo is the most carbon-intense of Xcel’s subsidiaries, at 1,516 lbs/MWh generated.
-Over 80% of the 27 million short tons of carbon emissions that PSCo produced in 2013 came from owned generation—including 2,500 MW of coal generating units.
+Over 80 percent of the 27 million short tons of carbon emissions that PSCo produced in 2013 came from owned generation—including 2,500 MW of coal generating units.

 A recently released Ceres/National Resources Defense Council benchmarking report places Xcel in the top 40 of the 100 largest U.S. electric power producers, ranked by how carbon-intense the electric supply is.
 In contrast, Sacramento Municipal Utility District and NextEra Energy (which has developed numerous Colorado wind farms) have less than half of Xcel’s carbon intensity.